vegardbb/init.lua/README.md

 - Language Setup:
   - If you want to write Typescript, you will need `node` and `npm`
   - If you want to write Golang, you will need the `go` binaries
-  - etc.
+  - And so on
 - You will need to setup Copilot in your GitHub settings to make copilot.nvim and CopilotChat working
 - `curl`, version 8.12, needs to be a runnable command on your system, this command is used by the aforementioned CopilotChat package
-- We also recommend running `sudo apt install lynx`, or for Windows users, [download an installer here](https://invisible-island.net/datafiles/release/lynx-newssl-setup.exe).
-Lynx is a TUI web browser required by CopilotChat.
+- We also recommend isntalling Lynx, by running `sudo apt install lynx` in a Linux terminal, or for Windows users, [download an installer here](https://invisible-island.net/datafiles/release/lynx-newssl-setup.exe).
+Lynx is a TUI web browser used in this context by CopilotChat to get improved URL context features.
 - `npm` must be a runnable command on your system, so that you may run `npm i tree-sitter-cli -g`, which is required to make parsing of TeX files work in tree-sitter
 - You will also want to create the binary file `tiktoken_core.so` under the `./lua` directory, a [64-bit version for LuaJIT is available here](https://github.com/gptlang/lua-tiktoken/releases/download/v0.2.4/tiktoken_core-linux-x86_64-luajit.so)